paviro/RPi-LED-Sign-Controller/README.md

 ### Quick Install

-To quickly install or update the LED Sign Controller on your Raspberry Pi, you can use this one-liner:
+To quickly install or update the LED Sign Controller on your Raspberry Pi, you can use this installer:

 ```bash
 # Download the installation script